petrbouchal/czso/README.md

 ## See also

-This package takes inspiration from
+This package takes inspiration from the packages

   - [eurostat](https://github.com/rOpenGov/eurostat/)
   - [OECD](https://github.com/expersso/OECD)